hiero-ledger/hiero-improvement-proposals/HIP/hip-0000-template.md

 ## Open Issues
-- [ ]  Do transaction cost need to increase to have a BN rewards component or do we pull from the existing funds with no impacts as it’s well funded?
-- [ ]  Does the threshold for the account need to change to support CN + BN rewards for a full 39 node network?
+- [ ] Confirm no additional efforts are needed for transaction costs or distribution account

 ## References
 A collection of URLs used as references throughout the HIP.